Principal Investigator

 Jenna Lin

 Jenna graduated from the University of Missouri-Columbia with a B.S. in Bioengineering and a minor in Biological Sciences in Spring 2018.
 At Mizzou, she was in Drs.
 Lorin and Mirela Milescu labs where she developed a great interest in ion channels, electrophysiology, and neuroscience.
 In Fall 2018, she joined the Biophysics Graduate Program at UW-Madison, and joined Dr. Chanda’s lab the following winter.
-When the Chanda lab moved to WashU, Jenna moved with the lab and joined the Biochemistry, Biophysics & Structural Biology Program at WashU in Fall 2020.
+In Fall 2020, Jenna moved with the lab and joined the Biochemistry, Biophysics & Structural Biology Program at WashU.
 She enjoys taking an interdisciplinary approach to problems and combining science and engineering.
 Currently, Jenna is interested in understanding the relationship between the architecture and function of ion channels via evolutionary approaches such as ancestral sequence reconstruction.
-Outside of the lab, Jenna enjoys playing piano, hiking, and cooking.
+Outside of the lab, Jenna enjoys playing piano.

 jllin (at) wustl.edu